kieron-dev/waffle/markdown/dada-02.md

 ---

-### Error visibility
+## Error visibility

-* Sometimes full SQL error output in response - amazing!
+* Sometimes full SQL error output in response - nice!
-* Sometimes we just see an error
+* Sometimes we just see an error with no detail
 * Sometimes we see nothing

-* Techniques
+* Methods:
    * Trial and error
    * Side channels (e.g. timing)

 ---

-### Union selects
+## Union selects

-* SQL allows concatenation of queries with the UNION keyword
+* SQL allows concatenation of queries with the `UNION` keyword

 ```
-SELECT name FROM Person WHERE name like 'foo%'
+SELECT name FROM Person WHERE name like 'foo%' UNION
-UNION SELECT name FROM Company where name like 'foo%'
+   SELECT name FROM Company where name like 'foo%'
 ```

 * Column count must match
-* Depending on the database, positional data types must match
+* Positional data types must match (for some databases)
 * Data can be extracted from different tables
-* How could we use this??
+* How can we exploit this??

 ---

-### Challenge
+## Challenge

 Find another exploitable SQL injection attack in the Juice Bar app

 ---

-### Challenge - Hint
+## Challenge

+(Hint)

 * Look at network traffic
 * What looks like a database call?
-* How can you inject your payload?
+* How might you inject your payload?
-* What might be causing errors?
+* What could be causing errors?

 ---

-### Challenge
+## Challenge

 Extract the table definitions

 ---

-### Challenge - Hint
+## Challenge

+(Hint)

 * What database are we hitting?
 * What does the manual say about listing tables / schema?